Python Turtle - Lesson 2

 • range tells Python to create a list of numbers

-• 1 is the first number in that list
+• 1 is the first number in the list

-• 101 is the first number not in that list.
-This can be confusing but we will learn why later on.
+• 101 is the first number not included in the list

-We can make our code a bit shorter by using the range function directly inside the for loop statement.
+We can make our code shorter by using the range function directly inside the for loop.

 1for number in range(1, 101):